php-templates/php-templates/index.md

     </body>
 </html>
 ```
 Products, categories and many other pages will use the same structure.
 This can be simplified by declaring an html node `<extends template="layout/app"/>` at the beginning of the files that represent these pages.
-Now we just need to call `PhpTemplates\Template::load('product' | 'category', $data)`.
+Now we just need to call `PhpTemplates\PhpTemplate::load('product' | 'category', $data)`.
 In the background, Php-templates will create a `layout/app` template instance to which it will add the loaded template instance as the default slot.
 Also, both templates have access to the data passed as a parameter.
 The extension is valid in any other situation.
 All that is required is a default slot on the parent template and its data requirements to be met.

 ## Events